 If the train peaks over about 12 hours of travel time, especially travelling through the night, I’d highly recommend getting a bed.
 Despite it costing about double the price of a standard seat, the level of comfort and privacy is multiplied by 10.
 Without a doubt, it’s the most comfortable way I’ve travelled during all my time on the road.

 Train vs Flight

 When considering any alternative form of travel the real question becomes; is it better than taking a flight?
 Obviously, this would depend on the type of train and even the class, but in general, which is best?
 For this, we’ll compare the different aspects of travel; comfort, amenities, time, accessibility and ease.

 Well anytime you don’t have to come to the train station 2 hours in advance and wasting an hour on the other side picking up your luggage is an instant improvement.
-Even the bare minimum price for a seat is no less comfortable worse than an airline seat.
+Even the cheapest seat is no less comfortable worse than an airline seat.
 To be honest, it’s as equally uncomfortable, but at least you have the benefit of getting out of your seat.
-I will always hold true to the fact that there is no other form of travel as uncomfortable as flying, and in that case, it’s an easy win for the trains.
+So in that case it’s an easy win for Chinese trains.

 It goes without saying that the standing tickets are a serious degree less comfortable.
-The people who have these tickets literally have to find space anywhere you can find it.
 I myself found myself hugging my knees next to the carriage door for several hours, but still better than a god damn flight.

 It also goes without saying that getting a bed increases your comfort significantly.
 You have your own entire space where nobody can invade your space.
 Obviously not total luxury having to share the space with 3-5 other passengers each with their own level of snoring, loudness and general annoyance, but you get to lay down.
 Good luck trying to afford that luxury on a flight.